Who will take your pet when you die? COVID has more owners making plans - NewsBreak

 “The thing about COVID is a lot of people are thinking, I can’t be guaranteed to be around forever.
 A lot more people are trying to make plans in advance, which is the best thing to do because unfortunately, a lot of people wait until they’re in hospice or there’s a desperate situation,” said Amy Shever, founder and director of 2nd Chance 4 Pets in suburban Sacramento, California.

-The number of pets surrendered to shelters due to caretaker health or death is up from 7.3% in 2009 to 10.2% during the pandemic, according to the Best Friends Network of thousands of public and private shelters, rescue groups and other animal welfare organizations in all 50 states.Betty White Challenge encouraging donations to local animal shelters
+The number of pets surrendered to shelters due to caretaker health or death is up from 7.3% in 2009 to 10.2% during the pandemic, according to the Best Friends Network of thousands of public and private shelters, rescue groups and other animal welfare organizations in all 50 states.‘Aquamation’: New technology provides pet owners an alternative to cremation

 The pets of seniors are often seniors themselves, languishing in shelters or the first to be euthanized after they’re declared unadoptable, Shever said.
 They’re routinely given up by relatives who can’t take in a dog or cat.
 The life spans of other pets, such as parrots, are far longer, which sometimes scares off loved ones.